larissabarker/Monkey-hear-monkey-do-what-An-application-of-ABRs-for-hypothesis-testing/README.md

 #### File: PredatorCalls.csv

-**Description:** the dataset used for the analyses of the second experiment looking at the distracted prey hypothesis (n=74)
+**Description:** the dataset used for the analysis looking at the impact of predator vocalisation playbacks on marmoset vocalisations behaviour across experiment 1 and 2 (n=67)

 ##### Variables